tsilva/curriculum-vitae/README.md

 - **Client:** Modelo Continente Hipermercados (through FEUP)
 - **Technologies:** C#, ASP.NET, SQL Server

-Worked in an academic-enterprise relationship to provide a functional knowledge management system for this organization's helpdesk support team.
+Collaborated in an academic-enterprise partnership to deliver a functional knowledge management system for the organization's helpdesk support team.

-Part of a peculiar team of 11 people, hand picked for different personalities and skills.
-Assumed the role of "Coach", bridging the gap between management and implementation.

-Acquired great insights into management, social, and development workflow issues.
-Learned to embrace the different types of motivation strategies that guide the focus and work of different personality types.
+As part of a unique 11-person team selected for diverse personalities and skills, I assumed the role of "Coach," acting as a bridge between management and the development team.
+This role provided valuable insights into management, team dynamics, and workflow optimization, and taught me to utilize different motivation strategies to suit various personality types.

-The final product was successfully completed and deployed in the partner enterprise's installations.
+The final product was successfully completed and deployed at the partner enterprise's facilities.

 ---